iftimemarian/TimCoRetailManager/README.md

-# TimCoRetailManager
+# Marian IFTIME
-A retail management system built by TimCo Enterprise Solutions
+A retail management system built by Marian IFTIME